About the course

 It would be expected that graduate applicants would be familiar with the recent published work of their proposed supervisor.

 In the case of students who require specific help to adjust to an academic programme or to a new range of skills, the supervisor will work with them to ensure that they have additional support.

-The laboratories of the Nuffield Department of Obstetrics and Gynaecology are fully equipped for a wide range of molecular and cell biology work with dedicated image analysis and flow cytometry facilities.
+The laboratories of the Nuffield Department of Women's and Reproductive Health are fully equipped for a wide range of molecular and cell biology work with dedicated image analysis and flow cytometry facilities.
 They are located in the Women’s Centre at the John Radcliffe Hospital, giving excellent access to patients and clinical samples for research from clinics, theatres, delivery suites and the Oxford Fertility Unit.
 The department maintains many special clinical services which help generate programmes of research.